 Just over fifty years ago, the United States landed 12 men on the moon in a series of historic missions that are still seen as a national triumph and have become deeply embedded as a cultural reference point in America’s DNA.
 Those landings have become synonymous with how we see ourselves as a people: Bold, adventuresome, heroic.
 The Apollo landings were the very embodiment of the American Dream, symbolic of a nation that can dare great, even impossible, things – and succeed.

 In the aftermath of those glory days, there were heady dreams of exploring other planets, building space colonies and solar power satellites, and expanding humanity onto the High Frontier.

 It didn’t happen.

-Today, more than a generation later, we can support at best half a dozen human beings at any one time in low earth orbit (barely a hundred miles above the surface of our planet), we lack the capability to launch our own astronauts even that far (we pay Russia to carry them into space for us at $70+ million a pop, a service that is hostage to their goodwill amidst increasing political tensions), and we have neither the tools nor the budget to return to the moon, much less go beyond.
+Today, more than a generation later, we can support at best half a dozen human beings at any one time in low earth orbit (barely a hundred miles above the surface of our planet), until recently we lacked the capability to even launch our own astronauts that far (for a decade, we paid the Russians to carry them into space for us), and today we still lack the budget to return to the moon, much less go beyond.

 In 2009, a blue-ribbon commission of luminaries chartered by the Obama Administration reviewed the American space program and found deep flaws in our approach to human spaceflight.
 That commission argued that the space program was underfunded and falling behind.
 They said that to ‘advance humanity into space’, we needed a flexible approach that matched our means to our goals and would deliver a capability to launch astronauts into space to provide “inspiring moments” for the American public: The first visit to an asteroid, the first landing on Mars by humans, the first nation to return to the moon.